• Skip to primary navigation

 2. Galleries

-OPC members currently use the following galleries on a “routine” basis:
+OPC members currently use the following galleries:

-• Field Trip galleries,
+• Field Trip galleries, and

 • “One Photo per Week” gallery (formerly the WIP).

-The Competition galleries are shown on the second Friday of each month to select the best photo which will be published in the OLLI newsletter.
+The Competition gallery photos are shown during meetings on the second Friday of each month; the most popular photo is determined by a vote of the membership and is then published in the upcoming OLLI newsletter.
 The Field Trip gallery is shown on the fourth Friday as a basis for discussing photos taken during the club’s Field Trips on the third Friday.
-The Other Recent Photo galleries are viewed and discussed on 1st Friday meeting, and the One Photo per Week gallery might be viewed on the 1st or 4th Fridays.
+The One Photo per Week gallery and the Occasional Galleries are also discussed on the fourth Friday.

 3. Viewing Photos